Licensed Professional Clinical Counselor (LPCC) In-State Applicant Requirements

-Supervised work experience must be gained after conferral of the qualifying degree.
-With the exception of one special circumstance and supervised work experience gained out of state, all hours of supervised work experience must be gained while registered as a professional clinical counselor intern.
+Supervised work experience must be gained after the conferral date of the applicant’s qualifying degree.
+All hours of supervised work experience must be gained while registered as a PCCI, with the exception of the following:

-In order to qualify for licensure examination eligibility, professional clinical counselor interns must complete at least 104 weeks of supervision.
+In order to qualify for licensure examination eligibility, a PCCI must complete at least 104 weeks of supervision.
 The minimum amount of supervision required per week is either one hour of individual supervision or two hours of group supervision.
 Of the 104 weeks of supervision, at least 52 weeks must be weeks in which the registrant received at least one hour of individual supervision.

-A professional clinical counselor intern working in a governmental entity, a school, a college, or a university, or an institution that is both non-profit and charitable may obtain the required direct supervisor contact via videoconferencing.
+A PCCI working in a governmental entity, a school, a college, or a university, or an institution that is both non-profit and charitable may obtain the required direct supervisor contact via videoconferencing.

-Once a professional clinical counselor intern meets all experience requirements, he or she will submit an application for examination eligibility.
-The law stipulates that at the time the BBS receives an individual's application for examination eligibility, the qualifying supervised work experience shall be gained no more than six years prior to application.
+Once a PCCI meets all experience requirements, they will submit the application for examination eligibility.
+The law stipulates that at the time the Board receives the application for examination eligibility, the qualifying supervised work experience shall be gained no more than six years prior to application.

 For example, the BBS receives Susan's application for LPCC examination eligibility on April 27, 2013.
 The hours of supervised work experience earned between April 27, 2007 and April 27, 2013 will meet the six-year requirement.